 Any others come to mind?

 We had to design and install a customized lobby sign for Crown Corr with lots of dimensionality.
-The sign turned out great and we’re very proud of the creativity that went into making and installing it.
+The sign turned out great and were very proud of the creativity that went into making and installing it.

 I’m guessing with creativity and R&D projects come plenty of challenges.
 Have you had any major challenges on projects or specific sign types?